Affiliate links on Android Authority may earn us a commission. Learn more.

 I will say the second and fourth images look a tiny bit under-exposed, though.
 If you look at my face, you can see signs of over-softening and lack of detail.
 You can barely see detail in my beard.
 So while, colors are nice, I wish the camera got more detail.

 Fans of the HUAWEI P20 Pro will find something very important lacking in the HUAWEI Mate 20 Pro specs.
 The monochrome sensor is not in the HUAWEI Mate 20 Pro, and it’s a feature many of us will certainly miss, because it added all the detail to the legendary P20 Pro photo quality.
 The Monochrome mode is still there, but it no longer uses a dedicated sensor.
 It essentially just turns a regular photo black & white.

 Where is the monochrome sensor?
 It's not in the HUAWEI Mate 20 Pro, and it's a feature many of us will miss.Edgar Cervantes

 The effects of a monochrome sensors are complex, but I will try to simplify it.
 Camera sensors are made of photosites, which capture light information.
 In color sensors, individual photosites only record one of the three specific basic colors (red, green, or blue).
 Meanwhile, in monochrome (black & white) sensors, photosites grab all light information they can, resulting in more minute detail.

-The Huawei Mate 20 Pro is especially good at landscape photography.
+The HUAWEI Mate 20 Pro is especially good at landscape photography.
+Edgar Cervantes

 The second image wouldn’t have been possible without the super wide-angle lens.
 There’s some distortion, but it made for the right composition.
 I was in a London Eye cabin, so I couldn’t really step back to get more into the frame.
 It was either the deformed edges or nothing!